Kirsten Tibballs, Queen of Chocolate

-She's set some of the most difficult challenges on Masterchef Australia and is hailed as the Queen of Chocolate.
-Kirsten Tibballs is one of Australia's most celebrated chocolate and pastry chefs and has represented the country at the World Championships in Las Vegas.
+Kirsten Tibballs has set some of the most difficult challenges on Masterchef Australia and is hailed as the Queen of Chocolate.
+One of Australia's most celebrated chocolate and pastry chefs, Kirsten has represented the country at the World Championships in Las Vegas.

 SDT: Where does your passion for food come from?